Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option D.
 ![Question 331 option D](images/question331_D.png)

-### A company is setting up a VPC peering connection between its VPC and a customer's VPC.
-The company VPC is an IPv4 CIDR block of `172.16.0.0/16`, and the customer's is an IPv4 CIDR block of `10.0.0.0/16`.
+### A company is setting up a `VPC` peering connection between its `VPC` and a customer's `VPC`.
+The company `VPC` is an IPv4 CIDR block of `172.16.0.0/16`, and the customer's is an IPv4 CIDR block of `10.0.0.0/16`.
 The SysOps Administrator wants to be able to ping the customer's database private IP address from one of the company's Amazon EC2 instances.
 What action should be taken to meet the requirements?

-- [ ] Ensure that both accounts are linked and are part of consolidated billing to create a file sharing network, and then enable VPC peering.
+- [ ] Ensure that both accounts are linked and are part of consolidated billing to create a file sharing network, and then enable `VPC` peering.
-- [x] Ensure that both VPC owners manually add a route to the VPC route tables that points to the IP address range of the other VPC.
+- [x] Ensure that both `VPC` owners manually add a route to the `VPC` route tables that points to the IP address range of the other `VPC`.
-- [ ] Instruct the customer to set up a VPC with the same IPv4 CIDR block as that of the source VPC: `172.16.0.0/16`.
+- [ ] Instruct the customer to set up a `VPC` with the same IPv4 CIDR block as that of the source `VPC`: `172.16.0.0/16`.
-- [ ] Instruct the customer to create a virtual private gateway to link the two VPCs.
+- [ ] Instruct the customer to create a virtual private gateway to link the two  `VPC`'s.

 ### A company runs a web application that users access using the domain name `www.example.com`.
 The company manages the domain name using Amazon Route 53.
 The company created an Amazon CloudFront distribution in front of the application and would like `www.example.com` to access the application through CloudFront.
 What is the MOST cost-effective way to achieve this?